nicosaboonchi/PhotoRename/README.md

 ## How to Use

 1. **Download the CSV File**
    From Fulcrum, download the CSV file, ensuring the "Include Photos" checkbox is checked.
+This will download the photos and 3 CSV files.

 2. **Unzip the Folder**
    Unzip the folder that contains the photos and CSV file.